Prevent and Radicalisation

 • Diversionary activities such as sport and activity clubs

-While Wiltshire is considered a low-risk area, it is important to be aware of vulnerabilities in people we know and meet and that advice is sought if there are concerns.
+While Wiltshire is considered a low-risk area, it is important to be aware of susceptibilities and vulnerabilities in people we know and meet and that advice is sought if there are concerns.

 Spotting the Signs

-There are many factors that could make someone vulnerable to radicalisation including:
+There are many factors that could make someone susceptible to radicalisation including:

 • Feelings of grievance and injustice